 Faulty Audio Drivers– Sometimes, incorrect audio drivers trigger this problem.
 Also, it could be possible that a third-party audio software made auto changes in your sound settings.

-Well, these were the common reasons behind why Discord is picking up Game Audio?
+Well, these were the common reasons why Discord is picking up Game Audio.
 Now, here’re the common solutions, that you can try to fix this issue permanently.

-1. First, Right-Click on the speaker icon in Windows 10 and then click on Sounds.
+1. First, Right-Click on the speaker icon on Windows 11 and then click on Sound Settings.

-4. Once, Stereo Mix gets disabled, right-click on the connected microphone and then click on enable.
-And, your mic will automatically set up as a default recording device.
+6. Once, Stereo Mix gets disabled, right-click on the connected microphone and then click on enable.
+And, your mic will automatically be set up as a default recording device.

-Scroll down and at the end you”ll find the “Reset Voice Settings” option, click on it.
+3. Scroll down and at the end you” ll find the “Reset Voice Settings” option, click on it.
 And after that, click on okay to confirm.

-Save the changes and restart discord.
-Hopefully, now discord will not pick up the game audio.
+6. Save the changes and restart Discord.
+Hopefully, now Discord will not pick up the game audio.

-There are few microphone settings that should be enabled and a few should disable.
+There are a few microphone settings that should be enabled and a few that should be disabled.
 Microphone options like “Listen to this device” can be the cause of mixed input and output audio.

 2. Select your microphone and then click on properties.